g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 You must carefully consider all these factors before choosing an Automated testing tool to prevent difficulty while testing, So while all these tools may be robust with good community support, you should always choose a tool that closely matches your use-case.

->**For further reading, Click on the link provided below**: https://zebrunner.com/blog-posts/selenium-vs-cypress-vs-playwright-comprehensive-comparison.
+>**For further reading, Click on the link provided below**: [Selenium vs playwright vs Cypress](https://zebrunner.com/blog-posts/selenium-vs-cypress-vs-playwright-comprehensive-comparison)